 Spock, representing the pure thinking part of us, is cold and logical, sometimes appearing inhumane to those disagreeing with his difficult life or death decisions.
 His position is occasional shown correct.

 As of late, one of my rants has been about the end of the world.
 The two choices I present are “Hostile Alien Invasion from Space” or “Virus Infected Zombie Hordes”.
-My vote for the hope of the planet leans towards “Hostile Alien Invasion from Space”, thinking that at least of would get rid of the current leadership vacuum in Washington DC as well as the bulk of the population of Earth, leaving the few innovative plucky survivors to defeat … Read the rest
+My vote for the hope of the planet leans towards “Hostile Alien Invasion from Space”, thinking that at least of would get rid of the current leadership vacuum in Washington DC as well as the bulk of the population of Earth, leaving the few innovative plucky survivors to defeat the Hostile Alien Invaders.
+Through this devastating process , humans would pull off a technological leapfrog and take off to explore the galaxy.

 The paradox of our time in history is that we have taller buildings but shorter tempers, wider Freeways , but narrower viewpoints.
 We spend more, but have less, we buy more, but enjoy less.
 We have bigger houses and smaller families, more conveniences, but less time.
 We have more degrees but less sense, more knowledge, but less judgment, more experts, yet more problems, more medicine, but less wellness.